-One of the major problems that parents with special needs children face are finding the right education institution.
+One of the major problems that parents with special needs children face is finding the right education institution.
 There are not many public schools available with facilities to support a child with autism, ADHD, or other sensory disorders.

 So, if you are also struggling to find the right school for your child with special needs, you can homeschool them.
 That’s because no one can better care for your child than you.
 Plus, it is legal in many states to homeschool your child even if they don’t have any special needs.

-This guide will help you find the best homeschooling curriculum for your child with special needs and some helpful homeschooling tips.
+This guide will help you find the best homeschooling curriculum for your child with special needs and some helpful homeschooling tips

 Why Is Homeschooling Better for Children with Special Needs?